Garry3Fingers/Rock-Paper-Scissors/README.md

 - Create a loop function to play game five rounds and keep score with declaring a winner at the end.
 If player' count more than computer ones return "You win!" else "It isn't your day"

 I have a vague idea of how I'll do the last points of the plan.

+23.08.2022
+I've finished the program this evening.
+The hardest part is when you wrote the code and you don't know how to push last 10% without bugs.
+The articles about solving the problems was very helpful.
+The next step is to continue reading the curriculum to learn how make GUI.